Chart Color Schemes

 Forestville - Killarney Heights features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.8% of all households, consisting of 49.2% couples with children, 21.4% couples without children, and 9.4% single parent families.
-Non-family households make up the remaining 19.2%, with lone person households at 18.3% and group households comprising 0.9% of the total.
+Family households comprise 80.8% of all households, including 49.2% couples with children, 21.4% couples without children, and 9.4% single parent families.
+Non-family households account for the remaining 19.2%, with lone person households at 18.3% and group households comprising 0.9%.
 The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households